DarwinFit/Darwin/README.md

 # DarWin

 DarWin is a web application, where users can keep track of their daily calorie intake and how much calories they have burnt.
-The user can retrieve nutritional information from the nutrition API as well as the calories burnt with the given weight, height, gender, and age with a specific type of exercise with given amount of excercise time.
+Users can search nutritional information of their food items as well as calories information of specific exercises with given amount of excercise time to record onto their log.
+The daily calories burnt also keeps track of the baseline calories burnt dependent on the users' weight, height, gender, and age.

 ![Main](./readmeImgs/home.png)